 What to Expect When Buying a Quarter Cow

 You technically buy the 'quarter cow share' while the animal is still alive.
 When the animal is no longer alive—and it is hung and weighed—you will be charged the 'hanging weight' for your share.
-A quarter of a cow might weigh between 175 - 225 LBS (depends on age, breed, feed).
-Let's assume hanging weight price is $5 LB - your cost for that share would fall between $875-$1125.
+A quarter of a cow might weigh between 175 and 225 lbs (depends on age, breed, and feed).
+Let's assume hanging weight price is $5/lb—your cost for that share would fall in the range of $875-$1125.

 Your beef will be cut, wrapped, labeled and frozen.
-You should know that while you pay the full initial hanging weight, about 25% -40% of that weight will be lost during the 14-28 days of hanging (moisture loss), plus butchering (removing hide, cartilage, bone, etc.).
-[Assuming a 33% loss of weight] your quarter cow share could range from ~ 120-160 LBS of take-home meat—approximately 4-5 grocery bags full.
-If you were to do the math, you would find the take-home meat per pound will cost approximately $7 LB.
+You should know that, while you pay the full initial hanging weight, about 25-40% of that weight will be lost during the 14-28 days of hanging (moisture loss), plus butchering (removing hide, cartilage, bone, etcetera).
+Assuming a 33% loss of weight, your quarter cow share could range from about 120-160 lbs of take-home meat—approximately four to five grocery bags full.
+If you were to do the math, you would find the take-home meat per pound will cost approximately $7.

 When you buy a cow share via Barn2Door, you pay a deposit to reserve your share; you will be invoiced for the difference once your share is weighed.

-You are not charged per LB of take-home meat.
+You are not charged per pound of take-home meat.

-You are charged per LB of hanging weight - the amount of take home meat will vary depending on breed, the butcher process, how long it hangs etc.
+You are charged per pound of hanging weight.
+The amount of take-home meat will vary depending on details like the breed, butcher process, how long it hangs, etc.

 Your average price of take-home meat is calculated once final take-home meat is weighed, and that is divided by your initial quarter share payment.
-In the above scenario, we estimated $7 LB for take-home meat.
+In the above scenario, we estimated $7 per pound for take-home meat.
 This includes everything from ground to roasts to tenderloin and New York steaks.

-You should expect a mix of steaks, roasts, ground & stew meat.
-Roughly speaking, 1/2 of your meat will be ground & stew, 1/4 will be roasts (chuck, shoulder, rump, sirloin tip etc.) and 1/4 will be steaks (sirloin, prime/rib, T-bone, filet mignon, tenderloin etc.).
+You should expect a mix of steaks, roasts, ground and stew meat.
+Roughly speaking, 1/2 of your meat will be ground and stew, 1/4 will be roasts (chuck, shoulder, rump, sirloin tip etc.) and 1/4 will be steaks (sirloin, prime/rib, T-bone, filet mignon, tenderloin etc.).

 In addition to meat, you have the option of requesting soup bones, dog bones, offal (oxtail, kidney, tongue, heart, tallow).
-Contact the farmer directly.
+Contact the farmer directly for more information.